mahcloud/ether/README.md

 We have one purpose in creating Ether.
 It is a simplistic component library focused on reusability.
 Most react component libraries focus on the react ecosystem.
 This library focuses on reuse in and out of react.

+Why not just make a simple react library with a separate css library?
+Because, components are tied to css.
+They make sense to live within the same library.
+Also, we encourage you inject react components as stand alone pieces where possible.

 ## Tech Stack

 In the react community, we all love libraries like emotion and styled-components.
 The Ether library does not use these.
 This is the most distinguishing difference for this library.